Privacy Policy

 6. AI and third-party processing

 We do not use Customer Content to train or fine-tune general artificial intelligence or machine learning models.
-When we send content to third-party AI providers (such as OpenAI and AssemblyAI), it is processed only to generate the outputs you request, and we do not permit those providers to use Customer Content for model training.
+When we send content to third-party providers (such as OpenAI, AssemblyAI, or Google APIs for reachable product paths), it is processed only to generate the outputs or imports you request, and we do not permit AI providers to use Customer Content for model training.

 We may use Service Data and de-identified aggregated Derived Data to operate, secure, measure, and improve the Service.
 We use providers as service providers, not as advertisers.